ArcasProject/Arcas/docs/Tutorial/index.rst

 Tutorials
 =========

-Arcas' tutorial wil cover the basic usage of the library.
-It covers a tutorial on retrieving a single article from a single API, retrieving the same article from various APIs and finally retrieving a large number of articles from different APIs.
+Arcas' tutorials cover the basic usage of the library.

+These include retrieving medata of a single article from a single API, retrieving the same article from various APIs and finally retrieving a large number of medata from different APIs.

 Contents: